 JENNIFER MATTHEWS WILLIAMS

 They say that if you love what you do, you'll never work a day in your life.
-Nothing rings truer for Jennifer Matthews Williams, co-owner of the Heart of Texas Equestrian Academy (HOTEA) and JWB Performance Horses, who has spent the last 25 years in the horse industry as a rider, competitor, instructor, and trainer.
+Nothing rings truer for Jennifer Matthews Williams, co-owner of the H.O.T.
+Equestrian Academy (HOTEA) and JWB Performance Horses, who has spent the last 25+ years in the horse industry as a rider, competitor, instructor, and trainer.
 She is a Certified Horsemanship Association (CHA) Master Instructor, an Approved Judge for the American Stock Horse Association, and holds a degree in Equine Training & Management.